 + Kayhan Irani, Artist & Community Event Producer. www.artivista.org/about/

 Kayhan Irani is an Emmy-award winning writer, a producer, and a Theater of the Oppressed trainer.
 She creates art, media and live events to build community and engage audiences in social justice issues.
-She facilitates workshops, trainings, and consults NGOs, government agencies, and community organizations is using in story-based strategies for mobilization, engagement, and building diversity.
-Kayhan was one of ten artists named as a 2016 White House Champion of Change for her art and storytelling work.
-Kayhan’s work has been supported by the BBC World Service Trust, The U.S. Environmental Protection Agency, Bronx Council for the Arts, NYFA, The National Parks Service, and the American Society for Muslim Advancement.
-Her published work includes Telling Stories to Change the World: Global Voices on the Power of Narrative to Build Community and Make Social Justice Claims and Culturally Relevant Arts Education for Social Justice: A Way Out of No Way.
-Kayhan is a board member of freeDimensional, an organization helping artists around the world who are targeted because of their art.
+Kayhan facilitates workshops, trainings, and consults NGOs, government agencies, and community organizations in using story-based strategies for mobilization, engagement, and building diversity.
+She was one of ten artists named as a 2016 White House Champion of Change for her art and storytelling work.
+Her work has been supported by the BBC World Service Trust, The U.S. Environmental Protection Agency, Bronx Council for the Arts, NYFA, The National Parks Service, and the American Society for Muslim Advancement.
+Kayhan's published work includes Telling Stories to Change the World: Global Voices on the Power of Narrative to Build Community and Make Social Justice Claims and Culturally Relevant Arts Education for Social Justice: A Way Out of No Way.
+She is a board member of freeDimensional, an organization helping artists around the world who are targeted because of their art.

 MAKE SOME PLACE is a series of five interactive workshops that examine ‘creative placemaking’ as it relates to artists and their practice.
 By shedding light on the abundance of increasingly available resources and funding opportunities, the workshops are designed to empower artists as they find new ways of engaging communities by integrating arts and culture into community building initiatives.